shmuhammadd/Introduction_to_machine_learning_with_Pyhon/README.md

 Learning with Python" by [Andreas Mueller](http://amueller.io) and [Sarah Guido](https://twitter.com/sarah_guido).
 You can find details about the book on the [O'Reilly website](http://shop.oreilly.com/product/0636920030515.do).

+We are using the book for our Machine Learning study group.

 The books requires the current stable version of scikit-learn, that is 0.20.0.
 Most of the book can also be used with previous versions of scikit-learn, though you need to adjust the import for everything from the